 |Year||Operating Expense Benefit**||Selling / Leasing Benefit***|

-Operating cost benefit** (taxable benefit-see table above) are now 25 cents per kilometer PLUS standby charge (taxable benefit).
+Operating cost benefit** (taxable benefit-see table above) are now 27 cents per kilometer PLUS standby charge (taxable benefit).
+The standby charge in not optional and assigns a dollar value for the availability of the car for personal use.
 You MAY be eligible for an operating cost benefit reduction IF the vehicle was used at least 50% for business (i.e. your personal use of the company car is less than 50%).